bennotkin/ukraine-corner/index.markdown

   An exploration of 3 energy-focused scenarios of how the war could affect growth, infaltion and monetary policy.

-- International Food Policy Research Institute, 24 February 2022, ["How will Russia’s invasion of Ukraine affect global food security? "](https://www.ifpri.org/blog/how-will-russias-invasion-ukraine-affect-global-food-security)
+- International Food Policy Research Institute, 24 February 2022, ["How will Russia’s invasion of Ukraine affect global food security?"](https://www.ifpri.org/blog/how-will-russias-invasion-ukraine-affect-global-food-security)

   `Food`

-### Regional
+## Regional

 - IMF, 15 March 2022, ["How War in Ukraine Is Reverberating Across World’s Regions"](https://blogs.imf.org/2022/03/15/how-war-in-ukraine-is-reverberating-across-worlds-regions/)